Stage Two – Self Destruction

-Can I ask that you suspend “normal” concepts and beliefs for a brief period while I detail a scenario outlining the changes I believe need to happen to allow for a realisation of the Truth.
+Can I ask that you suspend ‘normal‘ concepts and beliefs for a brief period while I detail a scenario outlining the changes I believe need to happen to allow for a realisation of the Truth.
 The idea is really simple but the achievement of it is the most demanding and difficult personal transformation you will ever undertake.

 Two: What if the only thing preventing us from realising and becoming that Truth is our assumption that we are this isolated entity of self surrounded by a mind-created world.
-The mind package of thoughts, emotions and memory combine to effortlessly create a duality where we exist trapped within a physical structure endlessly processing and reacting to all the stimuli thrown at us by everything “out there”.
+The mind package of thoughts, emotions and memory combine to effortlessly create a duality where we exist trapped within a physical structure endlessly processing and reacting to all the stimuli thrown at us by everything ‘out there‘.
 We become so absorbed in the constant theatre of these three talented actors that we are unable to stop the drama they create and never experience the space to recognise the Truth and dissolve into it.

 Three: If we accept, even theoretically within this scenario, that our total identification with self overlies our natural state, wouldn’t it naturally follow that by removing the self the underlying Truth would be revealed?
-I am suggesting that instead of having the notion of “finding” and incorporating the Truth into our current reality, we instead need to dissolve our current reality to discover the Truth.
+I am suggesting that instead of having the notion of ‘finding‘ and incorporating the Truth into our current reality, we instead need to dissolve our current reality to discover the Truth.
 The analogy is that when we achieve our full realisation we are like a clear pane of glass.
 The mind-created self is like a thick layer of dirt on the glass obscuring the view of what really IS.
 All we see is the dirt, not what lies behind it.
 Remove the grime and you end up with a sheet of glass so clear that it and the view become as one.

+It turns out that maybe we are not on a journey where something is added to our Iives but one where everything is taken away!
 The self is created by our mind package of memories, emotions and thoughts.
 The self hides the Truth.
 Remove the self in its totality and you will become the Truth.
 Tony

 So, let’s return to reality and see how my supposition might be supported by real experiences, including mine, which if you remember from the title of this chapter I call my self-destruction.